 But my favorite way to use them is indoors.
 The gloves offer a lot of dexterity, so I was somewhat able to type with them on, but mainly was able to perform most everyday tasks, including taking the thin top off a cold yogurt container, which was pretty impressive.

 There are days when my hands just won’t warm up, even after running hot water over them (I know you’re not supposed to use hot water, but on those days, it’s needed!).
 I often use fingerless gloves, and they do help, but the thicker ones can actually get in the way of tasks, and the thinner ones only help so much on extreme days.
-Other strategies include holding onto a portable heater, and that helps, too, but you can’t do anything else with your hand with this strategy.
+Other strategies include holding onto a portable hand warmer, and that helps, too, but you can’t do anything else with your hand with this strategy.
 With the Infracare gloves, I was able to do most anything with full dexterity, and after keeping them on for a half hour or so, I did warm up.

 One bonus extra – the gloves are touchscreen friendly, so if you need to use your phone in the cold, you can remove the outer glove and still be protected by the liner for touchscreen functions, and indoors still remain fully covered.